Work on industry briefs with real-life clients

 To qualify for the award of Bachelor of Design (Visual Communication), a student must complete 24 credit points including:

 - 10 x common core units (totalling 11 credit points)

 - 2 x level 1 Visual Communication units

-- 2 x level 1 Visual Communication course electives (from a pool of 6)
+- 2 x level 1 Visual Communication course electives (from list A)